roboticslab-uc3m/yarp-devices/doc/yarp_devices_install_cmake_on_debian_6.md

 ## Install CMake (Debian 6.0)

 We use CMake for project generating.
-To install the version of CMake required for teo-body on Debian 6.0, you must activate the distribution's backports.
+To install the version of CMake required for yarp-devices on Debian 6.0, you must activate the distribution's backports.
 Add:

 ```bash
 deb http://backports.debian.org/debian-backports/ squeeze-backports main